 The Claims Administrator will utilize its clinical coverage guidelines, such as medical policy, clinical guidelines, and other applicable policies and procedures to help make Medical Necessity decisions.
+This includes decisions about Prescription Drugs as detailed in the section "Prescription Drugs Administered by a Medical Provider".
 Medical policies and clinical guidelines reflect the standards of practice and medical interventions identified as proper medical practice.
 The Claims Administrator reserves the right to review and update these clinical coverage guidelines from time to time.